HydraSystemsLab/hydra-core/README.md

 Hydra systems are built so that:
 - risk limits are enforced at the system level
-- execution is gated, observable, and reversible
+- execution is gated, observable, and reversible by design
 - failure modes are anticipated, not reacted to

 ## What This Is